OM-MISHRA1012/Sales-Data-Analysis/README.md

 ### 📌 Seasonal Trends

-* Q4 is the strongest sales and profit period.
+* Quarter 4 is the strongest sales and profit period.
 * Demand peaks during October, November, and December.

 ### 📌 Logistics Insights